 I very quickly realised that jewellery making was the creative path for me.
 I wanted to design and make silver jewellery on a more professional basis, so in 2012 ARC Jewellery was established.

 I am predominantly a self-taught designer/maker, doing short courses along the way to pick up new skills and techniques.
 I am very passionate about the jewellery I make and the creative process it goes through to produce the final piece and I hope that this is reflected in my work.

 The handmade process...

-Each piece of ARC Jewellery is individually hand crafted by me using sterling silver 925 and Argentium silver 935 (recycled and hypoallergenic).
+Each piece of ARC Jewellery is individually hand crafted by me using mostly Argentium® silver 940 (recycled and hypoallergenic) but also some sterling silver 925.
 Sometimes I use semi-precious stones, beads or enamel to add colour and embellishment to the design.

 I start with an idea and draw it up to create an image to work from.
 I then modify and rework this as necessary until I am happy with the final design.
 From there I work out the materials needed and the processes it will go through to create the final piece.